diksharawat25/HealthIQ/README.md

 # HealthIQ
-An AI based project  used to detect mood on daily basis
+An AI based project  used to detect mood on daily basis, Detects through facial expression, voice input, and text input